 Being still very young, he received lessons from very famous musicians.
-Some of them were: Antón GarcÌa Abril, Enrique García Asensio, Arturo Moya (Honegger's student), Emilio Molina, Mario Monreal, Leonel Morales, Juan Luis MartÌnez (choir direction), Enrique Igoa and others.
+Some of them were: Antón GarcÌa Abril, Enrique García Asensio, Arturo Moya (Honegger's student), Cristóbal Halffter, Emilio Molina, Mario Monreal, Juan Luis MartÌnez (choir direction), Enrique Igoa and others.
 He also studied violin with the Cuban violinist Alina Quiñones and the Armenian Estephan Guegamian.

 Fernando has worked with some of the most important European artists.
 Some of his most relevant works are the ballets written for the Italian coreographer Renato Zanella (former director of the Wiener Staatsballett -receiving the Austrian Decoration for Science and Art-, current director of the Ballet of Budapest).
 Fernando's first ballet, 'Brishen', was in collaboration with Zanella, with the premiere taking place in Madrid in 2010.
-Fernando's music has crossed the national barriers in many ocassions, having premieres all around the world in countries like México (Festival Cervantino -Guanajuato-), Austria (Tiroler Landestheater), Japan (Shinjuku Bunka Theater), Russia (Mikhailovsky Theater of Saint Petersburg), Finland (Mikkeli Concert Hall) and Italy (Bellini Theater of Catania).
+Fernando's music has crossed the national barriers in many ocassions, having premieres all around the world in countries like México (Festival Cervantino -Guanajuato-), Austria (Tiroler Landestheater), Japan (Shinjuku Bunka Theater), Russia (Mikhailovsky Theater of Saint Petersburg), Finland (Mikkeli Concert Hall), Italy (Bellini Theater of Catania), Rumania (Regina Maria Theater) and Hungary (State Theaters of Budapest and Györ).
 In 2012 he wrote his second ballet 'Das Brennende Dorf' (a script by the film director Reiner Werner Fassbinder, based on Fuente Ovejuna by Lope de Vega) that had the premiere during the same year in the Theater of the State of Innsbruck (Austria), with the coreography of the Spaniard Ángel Rodríguez.
-This ballet will be also presented in 2017, in Munich.
+This ballet will be also presented in 2018/19, in Hungary.
 He also composed the music for some scenes of the ballet 'Carmen' in collaboration with Rosario Castro's Company; the premiere took place in Madrid in 2008, and was played along with the original piece of Bizet.
 Fernando's work has always had a strong connection with the world of dance.
 International dancers such as Farukh Ruzimatov, Yulia Makhalina or Victoria Kutepova (main dancers of the Mariinsky Theater) are a few examples of the professionals who played the coreographies for his pieces.

-His career in Spain has been very prolific; most of his pieces has been played repeatedly in important festivals such as the Festival of San Lorenzo del Escorial, COMA Festival of Madrid, or the International Music Festival of Contemporary Music of Tres Cantos (Madrid), normally by famous musicians such as María Rosa Calvo-Manzano (harp), or the pianists Albert Nieto, Edelmiro Arnaltes, Daniel del Pino, Mario Prisuelos, or the fabulous Italian pianist Daniele Petralia, as well as the directors Flores Chaviano, Sebastián Mariné or Vicenzo di Mauro (Italy), this last one with the Philarmonic Orchestra OSN of Mascalucia (Sicilia), for the celebration of the New Year in 2016.
+His career has been very prolific; most of his pieces has been played repeatedly in important festivals such as the Festival of San Lorenzo del Escorial, European Music Open Festival of Oradea (Rumania), Chamber Cycle of the National Orchestra of Spain, or the International Music Festival of Contemporary Music of Madrid, normally by famous musicians such as María Rosa Calvo-Manzano (harp), or the famous Spanish pianists Albert Nieto, Edelmiro Arnaltes, Daniel del Pino, Mario Prisuelos, Eduardo Frías and Francisco Escoda or the fabulous Italian pianist Daniele Petralia, as well as the directors Flores Chaviano, Sebastián Mariné or Vicenzo di Mauro (Italy), this last one with the Philarmonic Orchestra OSN of Mascalucia (Sicilia), for the celebration of the New Year in 2016.